-Grading descriptors Pass: LO1: Identify the types and roles of various business documents Identify some business documentation types and purposes using some relevant examples LO2: Produce documents for businesses using appropriate software Produce documents following a brief, using appropriate software, appropriate style, tools and applications with some degree of accuracy LO3: Review the quality and appropriateness of business documents Review the quality and appropriateness of documents produced identifying some strengths and weaknesses.
-LO1: Identify the types and roles of various business documents Identify a full range of business documentation types and purposes using a range of relevant, appropriate examples LO2: Produce documents for businesses using appropriate software Merit: Produce documents following a brief, using appropriate software, style, tools and applications mostly accurately 2 LO3: Review the quality and appropriateness of business documents Review the quality and appropriateness of produced documents and the choice of software identifying strengths and weaknesses and suggesting some possible improvements.
-LO1: Identify the types and roles of various business documents Identify a full range of business documentation types and purposes and relevance to different audiences using a range of relevant, appropriate examples LO2: Produce documents for businesses using appropriate software Distinction: Produce documents following a brief, using appropriate software, style, tools and applications accurately fully meeting all the requirements of the brief Dis LO3: Review the quality and appropriateness of business documents Review the quality and appropriateness of produced documents and the choice of software identifying strengths and weaknesses, suggesting possible improvements and justifying the choice of tools and techniques used.
+Grading descriptors LO1: Identify the types and roles of various business documents Identify some business documentation types and purposes using some relevant examples LO2: Produce documents for businesses using appropriate software Produce documents following a brief, using appropriate software, appropriate style, tools and applications with some degree of accuracy LO3: Review the quality and appropriateness of business documents Review the quality and appropriateness of documents produced identifying some strengths and weaknesses.
+LO1: Identify the types and roles of various business documents Identify a full range of business documentation types and purposes using a range of relevant, appropriate examples LO2: Produce documents for businesses using appropriate software Produce documents following a brief, using appropriate software, style, tools and applications mostly accurately LO3: Review the quality and appropriateness of business documents Review the quality and appropriateness of produced documents and the choice of software identifying strengths and weaknesses and suggesting some possible improvements.
+LO1: Identify the types and roles of various business documents Identify a full range of business documentation types and purposes and relevance to different audiences using a range of relevant, appropriate examples LO2: Produce documents for businesses using appropriate software Produce documents following a brief, using appropriate software, style, tools and applications accurately fully meeting all the requirements of the brief LO3: Review the quality and appropriateness of business documents used.